Suzhou and the watertowns

 After spending the morning and afternoon at Zhouzhuang we took a taxi to the nearby town of Zhujiajiao .
 Apparently it is now possible to take a subway from Shanghai to Zhujiajiao but it was not possible when we were there.
 We had rented an Airbnb for two nights which worked out very well except that the first night we got lost in the small town and had difficulty finding our way back to the Airbnb.
 Only with the help of a kind lady were we able to find the place.
 It turned out that the map of the town which the owner had provided had a small mistake in that one of the bridges was not marked on the map.
 So we kept going down the wrong street in the dark.

-Zhujiajiao is a popular watertown for Shanghainese to visit so we wanted to spend the night here so that we saw the town after all the tourists had gone home.
+Zhujiajiao is a popular watertown for Shanghai residents to visit.
+We wanted to spend the night here so that we saw the town after all the tourists had gone home.
 Indeed, it was quite crowded during the day, especially on Saturday, but the evenings were blissfully quiet.
 The old buildings in the town are lit up at night which made a nice tableau.

 Xinchang is a less well-known watertown which is surprising since it is directly accessible off the Shangai subway system.
 Take line 16 to Xinchang.
 You then need to take a bus or taxi to the old town.
 The town is less touristy than the other watertowns we visited and feels more like there are actually people living here.
 The town has a number of interesting statues as you can see below.
 Most of the statues try to evoke the flavor of old Shanghai.
 Apparently the (in)famous movie “Lust, Caution” by Ang Lee was filmed here.